centre-for-effective-altruism/cea-www-static/src/content/pages/index.md

 </div>

-Combining Empathy with Evidence
-Effective altruism is a growing social movement founded on the desire to make the world as good a place as it can be, the use of evidence and reason to find out how to do so, and the audacity to actually try.

 As the organisation to first settle on the term, the Centre for Effective Altruism is a growing coalition of projects that put these ideas into practice in different ways.
 The Centre is based at its offices in the University of Oxford.
 The following three organisations are part of the Centre for Effective Altruism: